 It’s powered by a Qualcomm Snapdragon 855 processor with 6GB of memory and up to 256GB of storage.
 Also, there is a two-piece 3577mAh battery that sits behind the two screens, and according to the company, you’ll get up to 15.5 hours of video playback, up to 27 hours of talk time, and up to 10 days of standby battery.

-Here’s the full tech specs for the Surface Duo:
+Here’s the list of specs for the Surface Duo:

 Closed: 145.2 mm (H) x 93.3 mm (W) x 9.9 mm (T at hinge)